 Figure 1.
-Adult Euthochtha galeator (Fabricius), a leaf-footed bug, feeding on rose bud.
-Photograph by Division of Plant Industry.
+Adult Euthochtha galeator (Fabricius), a leaffooted bug on a rose bud.
+Photograph by Lyle J. Buss.

-Eggs: Yonke and Medler (1969b) reported the egg as 1.84 x 1.20 x 1.23 mm (mean value), roughly triangular in cross-section, and flattened on the underside.
+Eggs: Yonke and Medler (1969b) reported the egg as 1.84 × 1.20 × 1.23 mm (mean value), roughly triangular in cross-section, and flattened on the underside.
 Eggs sometimes are whitish but usually are a bright gold color turning to bright red just before eclosion.
 Eggs usually are laid in small patches on either surface of a leaf but sometimes are laid in a row on a linear host such as a grass blade.
-Yonke and Medler (1969a) reported a range of two to 32 eggs per batch, the mean number being 16 eggs/batch.
+Yonke and Medler (1969a) reported a range of two to 32 eggs per batch, the mean number being 16 eggs per batch.
 The number of batches per female ranged from three to 19, with the mean number being 8.2.
 The greatest number of eggs deposited by a single female was 259.

 Nymphs: Early instar nymphs tend to be purplish or reddish brown with orange heads.
 Older nymphs are variable but tend to be orange to yellowish brown, with the head mottled.
 All five instars are characterized by spines, mottling, and a dilated 3rd antennal segment.
 This is the only coreid nymph in eastern U.S. having the 3rd antennal segment (only) dilated.
 Nymphs of the coreids Chariesterus antennator (Fabricius) and Chondrocera latifornis LaPorte have both the 2nd and 3rd segments dilated; this expansion may not be as pronounced in the 2nd segment of early instar nymphs.
 The dilation of the antennae continues in adults as a partially expanded 3rd segment in Chariesterus and dilated 2nd and 3rd segments in Chondrocera; however, no segments of the adult of Euthochtha are dilated, all having a similar filiform shape, with the terminal segment usually being darker.

 Figure 2.
-Nymph of Euthochtha galeator (Fabricius), a leaf-footed bug, showing the dilated 3rd antennal segment.
-Photograph by Division of Plant Industry.
+Nymphs of Euthochtha galeator (Fabricius), leaffooted bugs, note the dilated 3rd antennal segment.
+Photograph by Lyle J. Buss.

 Adults: Length 13 to 17 mm; width 5 to 7.5 mm.
 Color dull brown, membrane darker; connexivum spotted in some, nearly concolorous in other specimens.
 Pronotum with anterior part of lateral margins finely and irregularly toothed.
 Humeri prominent but not spined.
 Hind femora swollen, especially in males, and with spines underneath, tubercles above.

 Figure 3.
-Adult Euthochtha galeator (Fabricius), a leaf-footed bug.
-Photograph by Lyle J. Buss, University of Florida.
+Adult Euthochtha galeator (Fabricius), a leaffooted bug.
+Photograph by Lyle J. Buss.

 Special character: Males have a white- or cream-colored spur or flap on the posterodorsal corner of the side of the thorax (metepimeron) next to the abdomen.
 This easily is spotted in the field.
 No other known insect in eastern U.S. has such a projection.
 The females lack this flap but do have a whitish callus in the metapleural area.
 For a more complete description of the adult see Blatchley (1926) or Deay (1928).
 Consult Blatchley (1926), Schaeffer (1965), and Torre-Bueno (1941) for keys to the pertinent subfamilies and tribes of Coreidae.